 This means that all regular polyhedra can be assembled from triangular shapes.
 Each of these triangular shapes is interchangeable across the assembled dome or sphere.
 This is in direct contrast with rectangular or square shapes which lines of latitude and longitude describe on a sphere or spherical section, such as a dome.
 This means that the number of different shapes is reduced to a bare minimum, and that blocks are interchangeable in a structure.
 This feature makes for a much easier and greatly simplified method of construction.

 Second, we’ll take a look at creating an interlock between blocks.
 The interlock provides a means of locating the block within the assembled structure: that is, the blocks are kept from sliding or otherwise moving outside the tangential surface of the shell, dome, or sphere.
-They are locked into position.
+They are locked into radial position.
 In my last entry I described the importance of this interlocking feature in keeping block located within the tangential curved surface of a dome.
-If the block are free to slide out of the dome surface, a hinge is created, and the structure can buckle and collapse.
-The interlocking feature thus makes assembled domes and arches much stronger, since the block are locked into their position in a sphere or dome.
-If blocks can move out of tangential position, then the structure can fail, as in the modes of failure shown below.
+If the block are free to slide out of the radial surface, a hinge is created, and the structure can buckle and collapse.
+The interlocking feature thus makes assembled domes and arches much stronger, since the block are locked into their radial position in a sphere or dome.

 Third, these interlocking triangular block are able to be made on a two-piece mold without an undercut, or draft, or negative angle.
 This is critical because it allows for the masonry shapes to be inexpensively and rapidly mass-produced.
 If there is an undercut, or draft, or negative angle, then the unit shapes will not release from a mold: it is stuck and becomes hard to release.
 A draft angle (or negative angle, or undercut) greatly complicates making the shape.
 Sliding parts (to release a shape) and complex molds make such a shape uneconomical to produce.
 It is instructive to note that concrete block are manufactured in matter of mere seconds.
 To slow this process changes the economics of production, and the product so made is not economically viable.
 It is critical to provide a simple two-piece mold without any undercuts, as shown below.